-Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our corporate governance and nominating committee will be Peter Thompson, M.D., Richard Heyman, Ph.D. and Thilo Schroeder, Ph.D., and Dr. Thompson will be the chair of our corporate governance and nominating committee.
+The members of our corporate governance and nominating committee are Peter Thompson, M.D., Richard Heyman, Ph.D. and Thilo Schroeder, Ph.D., and Dr. Thompson is the chair of our corporate governance and nominating committee.
 Our board of directors has determined that all members of the corporate governance and nominating committee are independent under the listing standards of Nasdaq.
-Our corporate governance and nominating committee are independent under the listing standards of Nasdaq.
-Our corporate governance and nominating committee are independent under the listing standards of nominees for election as directors.
+Our corporate governance and nominating committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
 Among other matters, our corporate governance and nominating committee will: